Event Liability Insurance

 Often, we assume that nothing will go wrong and no one will get hurt.
 Unfortunately, accidents happen.
 In case they do, we want you to be prepared.

 Your favorite charity has decided to hold a gala to recognize all of the work you and fellow members have put into making this foundation a successful one.
 It’s important to the foundation’s board that families of members and contributors alike all come to enjoy a good time at this dress-to-impress event.
 When the bands starts to move into a few dance songs, one of the women decides to let loose on the dance floor.
-Things take a turn for the worse when her high heels get stuck in her long dress and she badly injures her knee in the process.
+Things take a turn for the worse when she badly injures her knee in the process.
 While she gets helped off the dance floor, you’re worrying about her health status.
 You never want to see someone get hurt, but to make matters worse, the incoming medical payments could be your responsibility.
 Luckily for you, you knew that event liability insurance was a necessity when it comes to these types of events.
-In this instance, you are free of financial responsibility, and the insurance company will take care of all medical payments.

 Estimated cost if you are NOT insured (including property damage): $1,200,000